Certificate III In Plumbing

 Fees

-*The student tuition fees as published are subject to change given individual circumstances at enrolment.
-Material fees are also subject to change given individual circumstances.
+Student services – concession (annual) OR$135 Student services - no concession (annual) $270 *Student tuition fees are correct at time of publishing and are subject to change given individual circumstances at enrolment.
 Please note: Fees will be subject to change if the course runs over two or more calendar years.
-You will also be required to pay the Student Services fee for each year of enrolment.
-Check here to see if you are eligible for government-subsidised training.
+Check to see if you are eligible for government-subsidised training.
 Training to eligible students is delivered with Victorian and Commonwealth funding.
 Students with a disability are encouraged to apply for this course using Skills First funding.

 Help with fees